laserpants/mbs/README.md

 ```

 You can also omit the `--available` flag, in which case the command will
-run in a simplified mode&mdash;only showing the amount of data used since it
+run indefinitely &ndash; showing the amount of data used since it started.
-started.

 ![mbs](https://raw.githubusercontent.com/laserpants/mbs/master/mbs2.gif)